pwamsley2015/rts-labs-challenge/README.md

 I am not a fan of Java Exception Handling in the case where a variable is being declared and assigned to a newly contructed object.
 Here are my issues:

 1. The variable declaration and intended assignment must be seperated.
-1. The compiler won't allow reference to the variable after the try/catch if it was *potentially* never initalized, even if proper exception handling mades this impossible.
-To me, it feels rather ridicolous that `Object var;` won't work, but `Object var = null;` will.
+1. The compiler won't allow reference to the variable after the try/catch if it was *potentially* never initalized, even if proper exception handling makes this impossible.
+To me, it feels rather ridiculous that `Object var;` won't work, but `Object var = null;` will.
 1. Wrapping assignment in a try/catch block introduces two new scopes, which seems overkill when we're just trying to assign a variable.
 1. This situation often occurs when I don't know that my assignment requires exception handling.
 So, I'll write something like: ```FirebaseOptions options = new FirebaseOptions(...)```.
 Then my IDE will kindly let me know that I need a try/catch, and even automatically generate it for me: